-Patriots Point has 29 aircraft on display from conflicts from WWII to present day operations.
+Patriots Point has 29 aircraft on display from conflicts from WWII to present-day operations.
 Aviation enthusiasts will have a blast aboard this aircraft carrier museum.
-Speaking of museums, Patriots Point is home of the Congressional Medal of Honor Society and their official Medal of Honor Museum.
+Speaking of museums, Patriots Point is home to the Congressional Medal of Honor Society and their official Medal of Honor Museum.
 In addition to the aircraft and the museums, Patriots Point boasts one of the largest education and overnight camping programs in the nation.

 6. Charleston Restaurants